nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application, all clients will be listed by default.
         OR The user calls a List/ Find command.

 Step 2.
-The user executes `view-client 1` command to view the first person in the Client list.
+The user executes `view 1` command to view the first person in the Client list.

 Step 3.
-Before closing the existing `MATER - View Client` Window, the user executes `view-client 2` command to view the second person in the Client list.
+Before closing the existing `MATER - View Client` Window, the user executes `view 2` command to view the second person in the Client list.

 <box type="info" seamless>

 **Note:** Only one `MATER - View Client` Window to be displayed at all times.
-Calling `view-client` will display the latest request.
-Concurrent edits to Client details will not be updated on the `MATER - View Client` Window, `view-client` must be called again to reflect the changes.
+Calling `view` will display the latest request.
+Concurrent edits to Client details will not be updated on the `MATER - View Client` Window, `view` must be called again to reflect the changes.

 </box>

 Step 4.
 The user closes the `MATER - View Client` Window by either pressing the Close button (bottom) or Terminate button (top).

-The following sequence diagram shows how a `view-client` operation goes through the `UI` and `Logic` component:
+The following sequence diagram shows how a `view` operation goes through the `UI` and `Logic` component:

 <puml src="diagrams/ViewClientSequenceDiagram.puml" alt="ViewClientSequenceDiagram" />